 Describe Your Target Buyer or End User

-You provide actionable information on your target buyers, as well as information on the ultimate end users if necessary, in the "Target Buyer" subsection of the your situation analysis.
-Key questions answered in this subsection include:
+You provide actionable information on your target buyers, as well as information on the ultimate end users if necessary, in the "Target Buyer" subsection of

 - description of target buyers or end users in demographic, psychographic, and lifestyle terms